digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX_2.0/readme.md

 `tqdm` 4.65.0 +

 Before running the library, the `interactions.parquet` file from https://tinyurl.com/StructuralEngine have to be incorporated in the `Engine` folder.
-This file stores the interactions of the default engine.
+This file stores the interactions of RNACOREX's default engine.

 # Quick Start